 Is there a fee for talking to a lawyer about my case?

-At James & Hightower Attorneys At Law, we do not charge an initial consultation fee.
+At Hightower, Franklin, & James, PLLC., we do not charge an initial consultation fee.
 We encourage everyone to call or stop by the office to speak with one of our attorneys about your case.

 The lawyer I‘m talking to doesn’t charge nearly as much to represent me as some of the other lawyers.
 Why is this?